Yiheng-Jiao/Bioinformatics/README.md

 # Bioinformatics
-This is a back-up of the code for the course *Bioinformatics*.
+This is a back-up for the code in the course *Bioinformatics*.